 What is the Best Type of Hive for Honey Production?

 There are several different types of honey bee hives in use in the United States.
-The top 3 hive designs are: top bar, warre and Langstroth.
-Technically you could harvest honey from any of these hive types.
+The top 3 hive designs are: top bar hives, warre hives and Langstroth hives.

 It’s Ok to Harvest Excess Honey